Beliavsky/Fortran-code-on-GitHub/README.md

 [NASA Ames Legacy Mars Global Climate Model](https://github.com/nasa/legacy-mars-global-climate-model): uses a modified version of the ARIES/GEOS dynamical core coupled with a set of Mars physics packages to simulate the martian climate.

+[NEAT](https://github.com/rwesson/NEAT): calculates chemical abundances in photoionised nebulae, by Roger Wesson et al. It can propagate uncertainties and compensate for measurement biases affecting weak lines.

 [NormalModes](https://github.com/js1019/NormalModes): applies a combination of several highly parallel algorithms to compute the planetary interior normal modes, by js1019

+[NPI Ephemeris Propagation Tool with Uncertainty Extrapolation (NEPTUNE)](https://github.com/Space-Systems/neptune): state-of-the-art numerical orbit propagator, from Space-Systems.
+It allows the extrapolation of a state vector and the associated uncertainty forward and backward in time.

+[OrbFit](https://github.com/Fenu24/OrbFit): this version of the OrbFit package, by Marco Fenucci, contains a modified version of the orbit9 integrator.
+The integrator has been modified to integrate the spin axis dynamics of small asteroids, due to the Yarkovsky–O'Keefe–Radzievskii–Paddack (YORP) effect.

+[oorb](https://github.com/oorb/oorb): contains the statistical orbital ranging method (hereafter referred to as Ranging).
+Ranging is used to solve the orbital inverse problem of computing non-Gaussian orbital-element probability density functions based on input astrometry.

 [Optab](https://github.com/nombac/optab): computes opacity based on user-provided chemical equilibrium abundances, and outputs mean opacities as well as monochromatic opacities, by Shigenobu Hirose.
 Consequently, one can have opacity tables consistent with one's equation of state.